isoverse/isotopia/README.md

 ## 1 0.0075 0.0421 2e-04
 ```

 Because the system of intensities (here as ion counts #) had the major isotope attribute specified, the conversion ```to_ratio``` could automatically figure out what ratios to form.
 Without specifying which one is the major isotope, the intensities would have still initialized just fine but **isotopia** would have thrown an error when trying to convert to isotope ratios.
-Thereâs much more functionality in the conversions, which are all listed in the reference manual available directly within R by calling ```?isotopia``` or ```?to_ratio``` or any other function defined in the module.
+There's much more functionality in the conversions, which are all listed in the reference manual available directly within R by calling ```?isotopia``` or ```?to_ratio``` or any other function defined in the module.

 ### Delta values and reference standards